yegor256/rultor/README.md

-Additionally, because of the way Rultor integrates with modern issue trackers, all the logs are stored and published to the ticket on which Rultor was mentioned.
-Making vital information easily accessible to all developers.
+Additionally, because of the way Rultor integrates with modern issue trackers, all the logs are stored and published to the ticket on which Rultor was mentioned, making vital information easily accessible to all developers.

 Rultor performs pre-flight builds.
-Instead of merging into master and then seeing if your changes broke the build or not, Rultor checks out the master branch, apply your changes to it, then runs everything it was set up to run.
+Instead of merging into master and then seeing if your changes broke the build or not, Rultor checks out the master branch, applies your changes to it, then runs everything it was set up to run.
 If, and only if, everything goes well, Rultor merges the changes into master.
 This programmatically prevents the master from being broken by developers.
-Not having to worry about breaking the build for everyone else has a very positive impact in the way developers write code, increasing their productivity and mitigating their fear of making mistakes.
+Not having to worry about breaking the build for everyone else has a very positive impact on the way developers write code, increasing their productivity and mitigating their fear of making mistakes.

 Lastly, Rultor provides an integrated and humanized interface to DevOps tools, as a human-readable sentence suffices to trigger a merge or a release.

-## How Rultor Works?
+## How Does Rultor Work?

 Once Rultor finds a [merge command](https://doc.rultor.com/basics.html) in one of your GitHub pull requests, it does exactly this: